Contact Us for a Free Consultation 818-394-7835

 California's Premises Liability Laws

-Injuries caused by landlord negligence fall under the category of premises liability laws as described in CACI No. 1000 and California Civil Code 1714a.
+Injuries caused by landlord negligence fall under premises liability laws, as described in CACI No. 1000 and California Civil Code 1714a.
+Premises liability laws hold property owners accountable for injuries caused by dangerous conditions on their property.

+This definition of landlord extends to property owners, sublessors, property management companies, or any agent that assumes responsibility for the property.
 To be successful in a landlord lawsuit for injuries on their property, it will have to be proven they were negligent in the maintenance of the property, and their negligence was a substantial factor in causing your injuries.

 Examples of Negligent Landlord Injuries